-A good second-hand family car needs to be practical, cheap to run and safe.
-We’ve put together a list of the 10 best used family cars available right now to help you pick the perfect new model.
+A good second-hand family car needs to be practical, cheap-to-run and safe. carwow has put together a list of the ten best used family cars available right now to help you pick the perfect new model.

 Here are the 10 best used family cars:

 - Audi A6